 Because of the intensive nature of coursework during the Core Module at Chapel Hill, students should already be sufficiently proficient in a European language before starting the TAM program in the fall.
 After courses start in August, there will be little time for extra coursework.
 Students should therefore plan accordingly, and prove proficiency at the time of their application.
 A language evaluation must be completed by a university or college faculty member.
 If a student is a native speaker of one of the consortium languages, it is not necessary to complete this form.
 TAM faculty or a UNC language TA will conduct an additional on-site screening during the Core Module to insure that students possess the necessary skills to go on to foreign language sites.

-Please note that the research-focused TAM track offers classes in English.
+Please note that the research-focused TAM track II, as well as the proposed German-Turkish Studies TAM III Program, offers classes in English.
 Foreign-language skills will not be required; they will, however, be encouraged.